Assignment Zero: Base Conversion

 11 which is 0, 1, 2 and 3.
 Let's see how masking works:

-So, you've "masked off" the first digit by using the
+You've "masked off" the first digit, which is 3, by using the

-& (bitwise and) operator instead of modulo.
-Now you can shift those bits to the right instead of using the division operator like so:
+& (bitwise AND) operator.
+Now you can shift those bits to the right using the

 And continue with the algorithm: